Skip main navigation

 About

-This finding aid to the manuscripts of Thomas Gray lists all identified autograph poetry manuscripts as well as transcripts in the hands of his contemporaries and early editors of his works (currently 290 MSS).
+This finding aid to the manuscripts of Thomas Gray lists all identified autograph poetry manuscripts as well as transcripts in the hands of his contemporaries and early editors of his works, as well as his correspondence, including letters addressed to Gray (currently 883 MSS).

 About the manuscripts